-This field allows you to select how gate A20 is handled.
+This entry allows you to select how gate A20 is handled.
 Gate A20 is a device used to address memory above I Mbyte.
 Initially, gate A20 was handled via the keyboard controller.
 Today, while keyboards still provide this support, it is more common, and much faster, for the system chipset to provide support for gate A20.
-A20 refers to the first 64KB of extended memory.